Discover the approach of functional medicine to Acne to solve it for good.

 This urine test shows the total amounts of hormones as well as for the metabolites (break down products) of hormones.
 Your hormones get broken down by the liver to be excreted in your urine.
 If they remain in circulation, they can cause problems like acne, irregular cycles, or excessively dark hair growth.

-This test can show how much testosterone there is, as well as how much is being converted into an inert form, called epi-testosterone, and how much is being converted to the more potent form, 5a-DHT.
+This test can show how much testosterone there is, as well as how much is being converted into an inert form, called epi-testosterone.
+Furthermore, it shows how much is converted to the more potent form, 5a-DHT.
 As mentioned earlier, some people have genetic tendencies to converting testosterone to the more potent form, which is a key driver of acne.

 From there, we can determine whether there’s too much oestrogen versus progesterone, whether oestrogen isn’t being broken down properly by the liver, or perhaps that testosterone is being converted to a more potent form.